 For local Amsterdammers, the best-known winter skating attraction is ICE*Amsterdam, a pop-up rink in Amsterdam's Museumplein, which offers a unique skating experience.
 You can skate with the picturesque Rijksmuseum in the background and watch others having fun in the wonderful atmosphere.
 This year in 2019, the ICE*Amsterdam is held between 16 November 2019 and 2 February 2020.
 Tickets are available here.

 Enjoy Dutch and other international dishes in the Brasserie, close to the rink.

 ICE*Amsterdam is packed with activities that can be enjoyed as a group, family or a couple; such as curling, sledge slaloms and human ice bowling.
 You can also play ice hockey with your family and friends.
 Teams are formed by registering a minimum of 12 players and you need to be over 8 years old to participate.
 Or what about ice sculpting?
 You can try something creative with ice and learn some amazing tricks in the workshops.
 You need to be a group of at least 10 people.
 Alternatively, sign your kids up for the youth skating courses with Duosport.

-The Ijsbaan Winterplaza is set to provide a beautiful ice rink on the Rembrandtplein, replete with ice skates, mulled wine, colorful lights and winter delicacies from16 November 2018 through to 6 January 2019.
+The Ijsbaan Winterplaza is set to provide a beautiful ice rink on the Rembrandtplein, replete with ice skates, mulled wine, colorful lights and winter delicacies from mid November 2019 through to early January 2020.
 On the first day, the rink will be officially opened with a performance from figure skaters.
 The Ice Queen also leaves her castle to entertain visitors at Rembrandtplein.
 Parties are also welcome.

 If you are living in Amsterdam, bring along your ID card or passport for a 50% discount on Mondays and Tuesdays.